State Key Laboratory of Computer Science

 <![if !supportLists]>• <![endif]>Zhenhua Duan, Xiaoxiao Yang and Maciej Koutny.
 Semantics of Framed

 Temporal Logic Programs.
 The 21st International Conference on Logic

 TrComp was developed during 2015-2016 in our group (by Gaoang Liu).
 The purpose of this tool is to compute the branching bisimulation quotient of a concurrent system by the higher-trace equivalence, which is a complement to the CADP toolset.

 <![if !supportLists]>1. <![endif]>基于非阻塞同步机制的多核并发系统模块化验证方法研究 National Natural

 Science Foundation of China.

 2. Modelling, Verification and Performance Evaluation of Concurrent Data

 Foundation of Beijing,China

-I would like to thank the CADP group, particularly, Dr. Wenderlin Serwe and Prof. Hubert Garavel for their patience and support during our work.
+Many thanks to the CADP group, particularly, Dr. Wenderlin Serwe and Prof. Hubert Garavel for their patience and support during the experiments.